 Project Ireland 2040 was launched in February 2018 and comprises the National Planning Framework and the National Development Plan 2018 - 2027.
+The National Development Plan has since been revisited and updated to cover the period 2021-2030.

 Project Ireland 2040 is a long-term overarching strategy which aligns investment decisions with a clearly defined development strategy and National Strategic Outcomes.